Before I begin my post today I need to discuss the horror that happened at an elementary school on Friday.

 Did you ever see such a thing of beauty?

-I felt like a celebrity, a celebrity I tell ya!
+I felt like a celebrity, a celebrity I tell you!

-I was looking under the bed for Angeline Jolie to come out.
+I was looking under the bed for Angeline Jolie to pop out.

 Or Reese Witherspoon.